denisemauldin/trackhub-react/README.md

 Small hg38 demo file:
 https://raw.githubusercontent.com/daler/trackhub-demo/master/example_hub/myhub.hub.txt

+Currently the webpage requires a S3 bucket name that has been configured to allow the lambda function access to deposit the output files.
+The S3 bucket dm-trackhubs is provided as a reference that anyone can write to.

+An example input file that can be used in the form directly is here: https://raw.githubusercontent.com/denisemauldin/trackhub-react/final/assets/sample_encode_trackhub.csv

+If the lambda function returns a 502 error, then it's likely that the CSV file is not entirely filled out or contains invalid values.

 This is a server-side rendering application that is built with the following stack:
 * webpack